paleo-data/paleo-data.github.io/collections/_explanations/identifier.md

 For people, identifiers may be used as values in the Darwin Core terms dwc:recordedByID and dwc:identifiedByID.
 [ORCIDs](https://orcid.org/) are commonly used to identify living people; individuals create an ORCID for themselves rather than being assigned one by a third party.
 [Wikidata QIDs (Q IDentifiers)](https://www.wikidata.org/wiki/Wikidata:Identifiers) are a generic type of identifier but frequently used for people, both living and dead.
 Learn more in {% include resource_link filename='bauer-et-al-2022.yml' %}.

 For institutions, [ROR (Research Organization Registry)](https://ror.org/) is the next generation of a similar identifier type called GRID (Global Research Identifier Database).
 RORs are designed to identify the top level institution, e.g. a university, and so can be difficult to apply to collections which may be, e.g. a department within a university.

+### Identifiers for taxa

+Similarly to identifiers for agents, identifiers for taxa are essential tools to link out to data maintained in other systems, such as taxonomic classifications or nomenclatural history.
+[Catalogue of Life (COL) identifiers](https://www.catalogueoflife.org/building/identifier) allow the same identifier to be used for the same name across all versions of COL, regardless of monthly, annual or extended releases.
+The "col" namespace is registered with identifiers.org, so users have to option to reference these in a resolvable way, e.g. [https://identifiers.org/col:4QHKG](https://identifiers.org/col:4QHKG).
+In Darwin Core, such identifiers may be used with the term dwc:taxonID.

 ## Assigning PIDs